A "How To" on keeping track of and documenting meal deduction business expenses

 Use practical recordkeeping strategies

-Keep documentation simple and organized: save receipts, have a business expense log, jot down notes on business discussions.
+Keep documentation simple and organized: Save receipts, have a business expense log, jot down notes on business discussions.
 Scanned or photo copies are fine so long as it's clearly legible and contains the necessary information.
 Set up a simple naming or filing system for meal deduction business entries, so you can easily find and check charges when you pay your taxes or have questions.

 Plan ahead for client entertainment